Truly Assessing Fluid Intelligence of Large Language Models through Dynamic Reasoning Evaluation: Experiments

 \subsection{Ablation Study}

-\textbf{Impact of the Number of In-context Learning Samples.} Previous work~\cite{brown2020language, openai2023gpt4} has demonstrated the effectiveness of in-context learning in enhancing model performance across a variety of tasks.
-In this section, we vary the number of training examples to investigate how the quantity of in-context samples affects performance in our specific scenario.
+\textbf{Impact of the Number of In-context Learning Samples.} Previous work~\citep{brown2020language, openai2023gpt4} has demonstrated the effectiveness of in-context learning in enhancing model performance across LLM tasks.
+In this section, we investigate how the quantity of in-context samples affects performance in the abstract reasoning scenario.
 The results are shown in Figure~\ref{fig:ablation-context-sample}.
 Overall, increasing the number of in-context samples helps models better capture underlying rules and improve performance.
-In higher levels like \texttt{Level-2}, \texttt{Level-3} and \texttt{Level-4}, increasing the number of in-context training samples leads to noticeable performance improvements.
+In higher levels like \texttt{Level-2 Spatial}, \texttt{Level-3 Sequential} and \texttt{Level-4 Conceptual}, increasing the number of in-context training samples leads to noticeable performance improvements.
 However, for \texttt{Level-1} tasks, increasing the number of samples yields limited improvement.
-This suggests that adding more in-context examples has limited impact when the model has already mastered the task or lacks the inherent capability to solve it.
-In both cases, the effectiveness of in-context learning is diminished.
+This suggests that adding more in-context examples has a limited impact when the model has already mastered the task or lacks the inherent capability to solve it.

-\textbf{Impact of the Auxiliary Visual Information.} Previous studies~\cite{legris2024h, patterson2014human} have shown that humans tend to perform better on abstract reasoning tasks when the grids are visualized, as visualization can aid in recognizing patterns and rules.
+\textbf{Impact of the Auxiliary Visual Information.} Previous studies~\citep{legris2024h, patterson2014human} have shown that humans tend to perform better on abstract reasoning tasks when the grids are visualized, as visualization can aid in recognizing patterns and rules.
 Motivated by these findings, we investigate whether adding auxiliary visual information can enhance model performance.
-Specifically, we visualize each case and experiment with two formats: \textit{single-image}, which presents all three training input-output pairs along with the test input in a single image; \textit{multi-image,} which provides them as seven separate images.
-Table~\ref{tab:ablation-vison} presents the experimental results of GPT-4o and Claude 3.7 across cases spanning all four cognitive reasoning levels.
-Overall, neither visual format consistently outperforms the text-only baseline, and in some instances, accuracy even declines.
-These results suggest that current models struggle to derive meaningful improvements in abstract reasoning from visualized inputs.
+Specifically, we visualize each case by two formats: \textit{single-image}, which presents all three training input-output pairs along with the test input in a single image; and \textit{multi-image}, which provides them as seven separate images.
+Table~\ref{tab:ablation-vison} presents the experimental results of GPT-4o and Claude 3.7 across all four cognitive abstract reasoning levels.
+Overall, neither adding single-image nor multi-image format inputs can consistently outperform the text-only baseline, and in some instances, accuracy even declines.
+These results suggest that current models struggle to derive meaningful improvements in abstract reasoning from auxiliary visualized image inputs.